Empowering Women Through Social Mentoring

 Five training modules were delivered to mentors, and mentees received tailored soft-skills training based on detailed needs assessments.

-Strategic Partnerships
+Highlighted Partnerships